Sullivan16/assignment_one_v2/README.md

 - `git branch`:a pointer to a snapshot of your changes.
 - `git merge`:putting a forked history back together again
 - `git checkout`: lets you navigate between the branches created by git branch .
+## My Unique Touch

+### Describe something that sets you apart from others: im very good at washing dishes